Yarcombe Jubilee Hall - EX14 9AA

 Hall

-The main entrance has a small porch, with double width access into the spacious entrance foyer (3m x 3m) which leads to the main Hall with a splendid suspended wooden floor (15 .75m x 6.50 m ) with an additional carpeted area (2.95m x 5.80m) to one side.
+The main entrance has a small porch, with double width access into the spacious entrance foyer (3m x 3m) which leads to the main Hall with a splendid suspended wooden floor (15 .75m x 6.50 m ) with an additional area (2.95m x 5.80m) to one side.

 Capacity